Events

 Centre for Advanced Study Sofia 7B Stefan Karadzha St, entr.
 3, Sofia, Bulgaria

 Please note: this event is in Bulgarian!
-We would like to invite you to the upcoming lecture, part of the seminar "Economic (Social) History of Bulgaria: The Future through the Past Culture."
-The discussion series continues with a lecture by Prof. Dr Orlin Sabev on "The Ottoman Unit of Measurement "Pair of Oxen": Continuity and...
+We would like to invite you to the upcoming lecture, part of the seminar “Economic and Social History of Bulgaria: The Future through the Past Culture”.
+The discussions series continues with a lecture by Assoc.
+Prof. Strahil Panayotov on the “The Social History of an Epistaxis in the...

 Fellow seminar: Is the “New” EU Enlargement Methodology Already Obsolete?
 An Empirical Reconstruction of the EU’s New Enlargement Methodology